publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schIII/stA/m__us_usc_t29_s1306.md

         (1)

-         Except as provided in subsection (a)(3) of this section, and subject to paragraph (2), the rate for all plans for basic benefits guaranteed under this subchapter with respect to plan years ending after September 2, 1974, is—
+         Except as provided in subsection (a)(3), and subject to paragraph (2), the rate for all plans for basic benefits guaranteed under this subchapter with respect to plan years ending after September 2, 1974, is—

             (A)